-The Texas Data Repository is a platform for publishing and archiving datasets (and other data products) created by faculty, staff, and students at Texas higher education institutions.
-The repository (https://dataverse.tdl.org/) is built in an open-source application called Dataverse, developed and used by Harvard University.
+The Texas Data Repository is a platform for publishing and sharing datasets (and other data products) created by faculty, staff, and students at higher education institutions.
+The repository (https://dataverse.tdl.org/) is built in an open-source application called the Dataverse software, developed and used by Harvard University.

 The repository is hosted by the Texas Digital Library, a consortium of academic libraries in Texas with a proven history of providing shared technology services that support secure, reliable access to digital collections of research and scholarship.